Childhood Sleep Apnea is usually described as a restriction of air movement and volume while a child is breathing.

 Dr. Zheng Xu from the University of Texas Health Science Center has completed a review of current literature and studies on the use of Rapid Maxillary Expansion appliances to treat childhood obstructive Sleep Apnea and states: “Obstructive sleep apnea syndrome (OSAS) is a common condition in children and can result in serious neurocognitive, cardiovascular and metabolic complications if left undetected and untreated.
-According to a report by American Academy of Pediatrics, depends on the population studied, the prevalence of OSAS is in the range of 1% to 5% .
-The sequelae of OSAS include excessive daytime sleepiness, poor school performance, learning disability, attention deficit, hyperactivity, behavior problems, cardiovascular abnormalities and metabolic disorders.”
+According to a report by the American Academy of Pediatrics, depending on the population studied, the prevalence of OSAS is in the range of 1% to 5%.
+The sequelae of OSAS include excessive daytime sleepiness, poor school performance, learning disability, attention deficit, hyperactivity, behavior problems, cardiovascular abnormalities, and metabolic disorders.”

 It has been documented in studies of children with signs of sleep apnea, that coupled with medical treatments – such as the adenotonsillectomy, the use of orthodontic procedures or expansion appliances has helped alleviate the symptoms of obstructive sleep apnea in most children.

-More research and studies are being conducted regularly to provide the most concurrent and advanced knowledge of orthodontic practices being used to aide in childhood sleep apnea cases.
+More research and studies are being conducted regularly to provide the most concurrent and advanced knowledge of orthodontic practices being used to aid in childhood sleep apnea cases.

 For a beautiful smile!
 Dr. Cater has over 25 years of experience bringing beautiful smiles to his patients.
 No matter your age, dental issues, or lifestyle, he is committed to finding an orthodontic solution that gets you the results you want.